太陽工業コラム

 Diverse wisdom intermingles and enthusiasm fuses.

-Leading specialists in the industry
+Leading specialists in the industry repaints the future of recycling.

 The EVA tarpaulin recycling project gradually added diverse departments and outside collaborators to the team, eventually numbering about 20 members.

-This innovative approach combines technology and knowledge honed in their respective fields,
+This innovative approach combines technology and knowledge honed in their respective fields.

 The collective passion for success has resulted in a powerful driving force that has propelled the project forward.

 We set out to reform the recycling process and generate innovative ideas.
-Among those who renewed my enthusiasm was Yoshida-san, a sales representative.
+Among those who renewed my enthusiasm was Mr. Yoshida, a sales representative.
 He has an exceptional ability to see things from a broad perspective.
 He connected us with plastics experts and researchers with PhDs in materials science, giving us the opportunity to gain the knowledge we needed to improve the quality of our recycled materials.
 The knowledge I gained from them led to a significant improvement in the quality of recycled materials and brought the project to life.
 And any hesitation I had was transformed.
 My motivation increased.

 The catalyst for the project to move forward was always the connections and teamwork.
 Coordinating among members and sharing information about recycling was challenging, but the personal connections and knowledge built in the process proved to be a valuable asset in moving the project forward.

-With a deep concern for the environment and a sincere contribution to society at their core, Toya and his members,
+With a deep concern for the environment and a sincere contribution to society at their core, Toya and his members, leads sustainable development through the practice of the 3Rs, setting a new standard in the industry.

 Our recycling efforts are centered on the key values of social contribution and environmental protection.
 By practicing and embodying the spirit of the 3R principles of Reuse, Repair, and Recycle, we aim to establish ourselves as a leading company in the industry.